How the True Church Is Known

 1 Corinthians 11:1 (Douay-Rheims)

-This is one reason the Apostles themselves are so important as models.
-They do not answer confusion by clever reinvention.
-They continue in doctrine, sacramental life, prayer, discipline, and mission.
+Taken together, these texts show that strategy in the Catholic sense is not cleverness.
+It is ordered endurance.
+The Apostles do not answer confusion by becoming original.
+They continue in doctrine, sacramental life, prayer, and mission.
 They correct error without dissolving authority.
-They refuse falsehood without abandoning the Church's visible life.
-In them, strategy is simply fidelity made practical.
+They resist falsehood without abandoning the Church's visible logic.
+In them, saintly strategy is simply fidelity made practical.

 -

-Accept the cost of clarity.
-A strategy that promises truth without sacrifice is already departing from the saintly path.
+Any strategy promising truth without sacrifice is already departing from the saintly road.

-These principles are important because they keep the faithful from drifting into either compromise or sectarian reaction.
-The city of man likes both extremes.
-It prefers a Catholicism either weak enough to absorb or eccentric enough to isolate itself.
+These principles matter because the city of man manipulates both weakness and reaction.
+It prefers a Catholicism either soft enough to absorb or eccentric enough to isolate itself.
 Saintly strategy resists both traps.
+It is exact without becoming sectarian, and patient without becoming compliant.

-The witness of the saints across eras confirms the pattern.
-Athanasius preserves doctrine under pressure.
-Francis de Sales joins gentleness to precision.
-Bellarmine defines the Church with clarity so that souls do not confuse visible unity with vague sincerity.
-The English martyrs preserve the Catholic whole under coercion.
-None of them solve crisis by becoming less Catholic.
-They solve it by becoming more exact, more prayerful, more sacrificial, and more obedient to what the Church had already received.
+The witness of the saints confirms the pattern.
+Athanasius under Arian pressure, Francis de Sales in controversy, Bellarmine in ecclesiology, the English martyrs under penal violence, missionary confessors under political hostility: none solved crisis by becoming less Catholic.
+They became more exact, more prayerful, more sacrificial, and more obedient to the Church's received form.

-That is why this chapter belongs where it does.
+That is why this belongs in the gate.
 The true Church is known not only by propositions, but by the tested ways her saints preserve those propositions in real history.
-Their strategy is not fashionable, but it is safe.
-It keeps the city of God from being swallowed by confusion and from disfiguring herself in reaction.
+Their strategy keeps the city of God from being swallowed by confusion and from disfiguring herself in reaction.

 Footnotes